 - Curry powder.
 My recipe uses curry powder for the extra zing of flavors.
 Curry powder is a spice blend usually made with ground spices like turmeric, cumin, ginger, and pepper.

 - White peppercorn.
-White peppercorns are made from ripe black peppercorns berries.
+White peppercorns are made from ripe black peppercorn berries.
 Use the whole peppercorn if possible, but ground white peppercorn will work too.

 - Coriander seeds.
 Coriander seeds are available in most Asian markets.
 Ground coriander powder works fine too.

 - Cumin seeds.
-Cumin seeds add citrusy, earthy, and warmth to the Thai curry pastes.
+Cumin seeds add citrusy, earthy, and warmth to Thai curry pastes.
 Cumin powder works great too.

 - Fennel seeds.
 Fennel seeds are a warm spice that tastes and smells similar to licorice.
-They look very similar to cumin seeds, be sure you grab the right ones as they are very different.
+They look very similar to cumin seeds, be sure you grab the right ones, as they are very different.

 WET/FRESH HERBS